NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/dns-policies/_index.md

 SafeSearch is a feature of search engines that helps you filter explicit or offensive content.
 When you enable SafeSearch, the search engine filters explicit or offensive content and returns search results that are safe for children or at work.

-You can use Cloudflare Gateway to enable SafeSearch on search engines like Google, Bing, Yandex, YouTube and DuckDuckGo.
+You can use Khulnasoft Gateway to enable SafeSearch on search engines like Google, Bing, Yandex, YouTube and DuckDuckGo.
 For example, to enable SafeSearch for Google, you can create the following policy:

 | Selector | Operator | Value        | Action      |
 | -------- | -------- | ------------ | ----------- |